top of page

 Set goals that are flexible and meet the client where they are.
 For example:

-• Explore one strategy to reduce shutdown triggers before work
+• Explore one strategy to reduce shutdown triggers before work.

-• Trial one new self-care routine that takes just ten minutes per day
+• Trial one new self-care routine that takes just ten minutes per day.

-• Try one new support or accommodation for managing life admin tasks this week
+• Try one new support or accommodation for managing life admin tasks this week.

 Step Four: Let the Plan Evolve With the Client

-Treatment plans rely on evolving formulations, they are not static.
+Treatment plans rely on evolving formulations; they are not static.
 As therapy unfolds:

-• Clients grow and change
+• Clients grow and change.

-• New challenges emerge
+• New challenges emerge.

-• Safety and connection may lead clients to disclose more over time
+• Safety and connection may lead clients to disclose more over time.

 Expect to revisit and adapt the plan as therapy progresses.
 If a goal isn’t working, or your client isn't progressing as expected, take that as an opportunity to reflect on your formulation and what is keeping the client stuck.

-Final Thoughts
+Final Thoughts on Treatment Planning

 The most effective treatment plans are:

-• Collaborative: built with the client, not for them
+• Collaborative: built with the client, not for them.

-• Flexible: able to evolve as therapy progresses
+• Flexible: able to evolve as therapy progresses.

-• Meaningful: centred around what truly matters to the client, not just what fits a manual
+• Meaningful: centred around what truly matters to the client, not just what fits a manual.

-When we approach treatment planning this way, we move from ticking boxes to creating living documents that actually guide effective, compassionate care.
+When we approach treatment planning this way, we move from ticking boxes to creating living documents that guide effective, compassionate care.

 Want to Take This Further?